aws-samples/aws-modern-application-workshop/workshop-2/Lab-0/README.md

 <details>
 <summary>
-**Click here** if you want a <b>refresher</b> or a quick crash course on Docker, Fargate, and AWS in general.
+<b>Click here</b> if you want a <b>refresher</b> or a quick crash course on Docker, Fargate, and AWS in general.
 You'll do a few of the steps from CON214 to get you to the start of Lab 1.
 </summary>

 ### Crash Course/Refresher on Workshop 1 (CON214: Monolith to Microservice with Docker and AWS Fargate)